outdreamer/build-a-cure/docs/tasks/examples.md

           - required inputs:
             - problem is 'find a relationship between functions for calculation optimization intent', solution format is 'connecting function', interface query should involve 'connecting' functions, which are a required input to solution format of a 'function to connect functions that optimizes calculation efficiency'
         - this can optimize for problem/solution metadata, as well as general problem-solving methods
-          - optimize for problem type: interface query for 'missing information' problem type should include the 'similarity/difference' sub-interface on the 'structure' to identify 'opposite' structures like 'what is not there'
+          - optimize for problem type: interface query for 'missing info' problem type should include the 'similarity/difference' sub-interface on the 'structure' to identify 'opposite' structures like 'what is not there'
           - optimize for solution format: interface query for a problem with solution format 'prediction function' should include either causal, potential, change, or function or structure.network interface, all of which can generate a structure connecting the in/dependent variables
             - causal: organize variables with causal diagram having direction & check for predictive ability (identifying correlation, applying causal structures like moving/deactivating variables, using variable proxies or aggregate variables) to filter diagram for probable causation
             - potential: identify potential alternatives (variable sets not in data set, randomness explanation) and filter if possible, possibly leaving original data set as last remaining solution